Himalayan owl: Strix nivocolum ma

+Strix nivocolum yamadae

 The last subspecies is the Strix nivicolum yamadae.
 This subspecies is the most common of the 3 and can be distinguished by its smaller size with a wingspan of only around 256 mm.
-S. n. yamadae is also different from the two other subspecies due to it’s yellow nape, black spots, darker face, and paler throat.
+S. n. yamadae is also different from the two other subspecies due to its yellow nape, black spots, darker face, and paler throat.
 This subspecies unlike the others is only found in the forests and valleys of Taiwanese mountain ranges.

 Habitat and distribution

-The Himalayan Owl inhabits a wide-spread territory throughout East Asia and the Himalayas.
+The Himalayan owl inhabits a widespread territory throughout East Asia and the Himalayas.
 Its distribution and habitat is quite stationary year round though it have been observed to descend to lower elevations in the winter months.
 While the Himalayan Owl is divided into three subspecies, all inhabiting different regions of Asia, its habitat is pretty consistent, consisting of coniferous and oak forests as well as rocky ravines in the Himalayan mountains.
-Although the species is not considered widely at risk, the owls habitat in certain regions, such as South Korea, is increasingly threated by deforestation and artificial filling of tree cavities.
+Although the species is not considered widely at risk, the owls habitat in certain regions, such as South Korea, is increasingly threatened by deforestation and artificial filling of tree cavities.
 These cavities are preferred breeding sites of the bird and are vital for their reproduction and survival.
 In areas where tree concentration and cavities are reduced, the Himalayan owl is also known to utilize man-made nest boxes.